Dyson V11 Outsize Review

 4. Extra battery: The red version comes with two detachable batteries and two separate chargers so that you can charge each battery simultaneously.

-5. Wide brush roll: The Outsize’s brush roll is 12.6″ or around 2.85″ wider than the Torque Drive.
+5. Wide brush roll: The Outsize’s brush roll is 12.6″ wide, or about 2.85″ wider than the Torque Drive’s.

 6. Longer run time: Thanks to the larger capacity battery, the Outsize will run further – up to 85 minutes with the cleaning head attached on hard surfaces (eco-mode).
 Even in boost, it runs past the 12-minute mark.